Getting to exit: trade sales

 - Before and after the exit: the entrepreneurs’ view

 Manjit Mooker, founder of Kestros, sold to Craneware

 conference will close with a panel session in which speakers will be joined by representatives of global corporates

 that are active in investing in and acquiring early stage companies.
 Each panel member will be invited to give a short

 presentation of their own business, and their approach to the issues of trade

 discussion of questions raised by the chair or by audience members.
 The panel will include representatives from Cisco Systems, Samsung, and Scottish Investment Bank, with others tbc

 There will also be around a dozen early stage companies featured in our Young Company Showcase brochure, participating in the conference and giving their views on what works and what doesn’t in the present entrepreneurial eco-system.

 Some of these companies (in batches of three) will have the opportunity to make very brief presentations, not as pitches, but as introductions to their ventures.

-The conference will include three sessions, starting with registration at 9am and closing at approximately 4:00pm, with plenty of networking time at the breaks.
-We are investigating the possibility of holding workshops at the end of the conference for young companies wishing to ask questions and learn more.
+The conference will include four sessions, starting with registration at 9am and closing at approximately 4:00pm, with plenty of networking time at the breaks.

 If you are not yet a YCF subscriber, but would like to come to conference, we have a special introductory offer; for details, email firstname.lastname@example.org